-In 2021, the American Academy of Orthopaedic Surgeons (AAOS) guidelines for the management of osteoarthritis of the knee made the following recommendation:^{62,} short term for patients with osteoarthritis of the hip.
-There was also strong evidence that the use of intra-articular hyaluronic acid does not perform better than placebo in improving function, stiffness, and pain in patients with hip osteoarthritis.
-The guidelines also noted that there were no high-quality studies comparing platelet-rich plasma with placebo for the treatment of osteoarthritis of the hip.
+In 2021, the American Academy of Orthopaedic Surgeons (AAOS) guidelines for the management of osteoarthritis of the knee made the following recommendation:^{59,} corticosteroids as an option to improve function and reduce pain in the short term for patients with osteoarthritis of the hip.
+There was also a strong recommendation based on high-quality evidence against the use of intra-articular hyaluronic acid, as it does not perform better than placebo in improving function, stiffness, and pain in patients with hip osteoarthritis.
+The guidelines did not mention any evidence or make recommendations related to the use of plateletrich plasma for the treatment of osteoarthritis of the hip.